 The larger game fish such as pike or musky can take 5-8 years or longer.
 Plus the smaller species breed at a faster rate.
 Biologists take these factors into account when setting size and harvest limits.
 Some anglers think they know better but research says otherwise.

-The biologists make surveys collecting data on fish population and size in the waterways.
+The biologists make surveys collecting data on fish population and size.
 This shows how the population is holding up and if measures are needed to sustain the numbers.
 Areas with too many fish will have larger limits and sometimes a smaller harvest size.
 Areas with too few fish will have a large size to keep, and small harvest numbers.
 This is done to maintain a healthy population in the waterway.

 Best Practices for Anglers